softwaresec-labs/LVDAndro/README.md

 The dataset can be downloaded from the Dataset directory.
 There are 3 dataset folders and each contains a readme file with important details and links to download dataset stored in a Google Drive.

+If you are using this dataset in your research work, please cite as below:
+Senanayake, J.; Kalutarage, H.; Al-Kadri, M.; Piras, L. and Petrovski, A. (2023).
+Labelled Vulnerability Dataset on Android Source Code (LVDAndro) to Develop AI-Based Code Vulnerability Detection Models.
+In Proceedings of the 20th International Conference on Security and Cryptography - SECRYPT; ISBN 978-989-758-666-8; ISSN 2184-7711, SciTePress, pages 659-666.
+DOI: 10.5220/0012060400003555

 ## Sub-datasets of LVDAndro

 ![LVDAndro_datasets](https://user-images.githubusercontent.com/102326773/196053837-a9cf7490-1ac1-49b6-a8f8-9ffca6b1a25d.png)